Compl3x7/c_data_structures/README.md

     - Started implementing, implemented constructor and destructor.

 - 27/04/2024
     - Implemented some base functionality like printing to console, basic addition and removal of elements with resizing, and some "query" functions.

+- 28/04/2024
+    - Implemented some more addition and removal functionality.